Analysis | Fantasy football 2020: This is what the perfect draft looks like

 Alshon Jeffery, Hunter Renfrow, Parris Campbell and Dede Westbrook are all going undrafted this season yet should be viable fantasy players in 2020.
 Renfrow, the Raiders receiver, ended the 2019 campaign with 49 catches on 71 targets in 13 games as a rookie; that per-game production extrapolates to 60 catches for 745 yards and five touchdowns over a 16-game season.
 Campbell could see an uptick in volume in the slot with Philip Rivers under center in Indianapolis.

 Who else?
-Gio Bernard is behind Joe Mixon on Cincinnati’s depth chart but the 28-year-old saw as many red-zone targets as Mixon did last season (seven).
+Gio Bernard is behind Joe Mixon on Cincinnati’s depth chart, but the 28-year-old saw as many red-zone targets as Mixon did last season (seven).
 Unfortunately for Bernard, he was one of four running backs who failed to score despite getting seven or more red-zone targets in 2019.
 That type of bad luck doesn’t always carry over to the next season.